pantheon-systems/documentation/source/partials/pantheon-search-status.md

 </Alert>

-If you are interested in participating in the Pantheon Search with Solr 8 Early Access program, contact your Customer Success Manager (CSM) or [contact us](https://pantheon.io/contact-us?docs).
+If you are a contract customer, and are interested in participating in the Pantheon Search with Solr 8 Early Access program, contact your Customer Success Manager (CSM) or Account Manager (AM), or [contact us](https://pantheon.io/contact-us?docs).